Basal Cell Carcinoma

 THE BIOPSY SHOWS THAT I HAVE A BASAL CELL CANCER.
 WHAT IS THE NEXT STEP?

 Your dermatologist will discuss with you the various dermatologic surgical options should your growth prove to be a basal cell carcinoma.
 Your dermatologist may perform a simple surgical excision, in which the skin cancer is cut out and the skin is sewn together using dermatologic cosmetic surgical techniques.
 In this case, the specimen is examined under the microscope after the procedure to determine that all the skin cancer has been removed.
 Other treatment methods, such as cryosurgery, radiation therapy, and laser surgery may be used in specific circumstances.
 In certain situations your dermatologist may opt to treat the basal cell cancer with a specialized technique called Mohs micrographic surgery.
-At Treasure Coast Dermatology all of our dermatologists are trained in this specialized method.
-In this method the skin cancer is removed under local anesthesia in the office and microscopic sections are prepared on slides while you wait.
+At Treasure Coast Dermatology, Dr. Ioannides is a trained Mohs surgeon.
+In this method, the skin cancer is removed under local anesthesia in the office, and microscopic sections are prepared on slides while you wait.
 The Mohs surgeon examines the slides to determine if most of the cancer cells have been removed.
-If not additional layers are taken until the cancer is completely excised.
+If not, additional layers are taken until the cancer is completely excised.
 The advantage of this technique is that a minimum amount of tissue is removed and all the edges of the specimen are carefully studied.
 This method has a high cure rate, but is not required for all skin cancers.
 In general, most dermatologists agree that recurrent skin cancers, that is skin cancers that were previously treated and have come back, incompletely removed skin cancers, large skin cancers, and skin cancers in cosmetically important areas, may benefit from the Mohs technique.
 After the skin cancer has been removed using this method, it may allow to heal naturally or reconstructive surgery using a skin flap or skin graft may be performed.

 REGARDLESS OF THE TECHNIQUE USED, WILL I BE SCARRED?